aliviohi/next-stack/CONTRIBUTING.md

-# Contributing to EzyWay
+# Contributing to next-stack

-Thank you for your interest in contributing to EzyWay!
+Thank you for your interest in contributing to next-stack!
 This document provides guidelines and information for contributors.

 ## 🚀 Quick Start

 1. **Fork** the repository
-2. **Clone** your fork: `git clone https://github.com/your-username/ezyway.git`
+2. **Clone** your fork: `git clone https://github.com/your-username/next-stack.git`
 3. **Install** dependencies: `npm install`
 4. **Create** a feature branch: `git checkout -b feat/your-feature-name`
 5. **Make** your changes